Guardians vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz heads into this game looking to extend his two-game hit streak.
-During his last five outings he is batting .435 with two doubles, a home run and four RBI.
+- Diaz enters this game looking to extend his three-game hit streak.
+During his last five outings he is batting .455 with three doubles and three RBI.

 Diaz Recent Games